 Copdis Rhizoma is a well known medicial herb for its anti-inflammatory, antimicrobial, and analgesic pharmacological activities.
-For external use, in traditional Chinese medicine Coptis Rhizome has shown effectiveness in treating burn, acne, skin ulcers, neurodermatitis and other types of eczema.
+For external use, in natural medicine Coptis Rhizome has shown effectiveness in treating burn, acne, skin ulcers, neurodermatitis and other types of eczema.

 Literatures show that Coptis Rhizoma inhibites the expression of proinflammatory cytokines and cell surface molecules involved in inflammatory responses at the transcriptional level1,2.
 Remppis et al concluded that Copdis Rhizoma inhibited lipopolysaccharide (LPS)-induced monocyte chemoattractant protein (MCP) –1 production in vitro through an AP-1 and NFkB-dependent pathway3.
 Yan et al reported that Coptis Rhizoma has antiseptic action against Staphylococcus aureus4.
 The anti-inflammatory action is mediated mainly by berberine, the major alkaloid constituent of Coptis Rhizoma.

 Hu and colleagues reported that Coptidis Ehizoma inhibited the growth of periodontopathogenic bacteria5.
 Chin et al demonstrated that Coptis Rhizoma had anti-herpes simplex virus effects via interfering with the herpes simplex virus replication cycle6.
 Most recently Kim et al conducted a study to determine the antifungal activities of Coptis Rhizoma extract against different Candida species.
 Their results showed that the extract of Coptidis Rhizoma had anticandidial activity against Candida albicans, C. tropicalis and C. glabrata7.